 - Tree nuts, such as walnuts

-How Do Allergic Reactions to Food Occur?
+How Do these Reactions to Food Occur?

 The allergens in food are those components that are responsible for inciting an allergic reaction.
 They are proteins that usually resist the heat of cooking, the acid in the stomach, and the intestinal digestive enzymes.
 As a result, the allergens survive to cross the gastrointestinal lining, enter the bloodstream, and go to target organs, causing allergic reactions throughout the body.

-Common Health Problems Linked to Food Allergies
+Common Health Problems Linked to Food Allergies or sensitivities

 Numerous health problems have been linked to food allergies and food intolerances - common everyday problems like: